Satyam Shivam Sundaram: Music

 Laxmikant–Pyarelal's music won the Filmfare Best Music Director Award.
 Lata Mangeshkar lends her voice to the main theme song "Satyam Shivam Sundaram", which was among the chart-toppers of the year, and remains a chartbuster.
 Various recent music groups from both India and the United States, such as Thievery Corporation and Sheila Chandra, have re-done the theme song from the movie.
 Also, many variations of the song have been made (e.g. the original version is considered, in Indian music, a Bhajan, but Lata Mangeshkar has also made a bhangra-like version, a different style).
 The song "Chanchal Sheetal Nirmal Komal" was the last song of the popular singer Mukesh, who died soon after recording the song.
 Raj Kapoor dedicated the film to him.

 Mangeshkar at the time of recording the main theme song was in dispute that the initial selected Music Director was her brother Hridaynath Mangeshkar but he was replaced with Laxmikant Pyarelal overnight.
 She has conveyed that she came for the recording, practiced the song for a short while, sang the song in anger in one take, and left.
-This was her one of the song recorded in not more than 30 minutes.
+This was one of her songs recorded in not more than 30 minutes.